Most fintech and insurtech innovations seem to be solutions looking for a problem. At Futureproof, we identify real life problems needing a solution.

-Whilst in the category of equity release, our new smart mortgages are fundamentally different from traditional equity release products such as reverse mortgages, shared appreciation mortgages, shared equity mortgages, home reversionary schemes or fractional property ownership.
+Whilst in the category of equity release, our new soon-to-be launched smart mortgages are fundamentally different from traditional equity release products such as reverse mortgages, shared appreciation mortgages, shared equity mortgages, home reversionary schemes or fractional property ownership.

 - Equity Preservation Mortgage™ – interest only